Reliable LLM-Based Edge-Cloud-Expert Cascades for Telecom Knowledge Systems: Setting and Problem Definition

 Upon receiving a deferred input $x$ from the edge, the cloud model evaluates its own scores $U_\text{cloud}(x)$ and $C_\text{cloud}(x)$.
 The cloud decision $M_{\text{cloud}}(x)$ is produced as the final system output as long as it passes both the \emph{cloud knowledge test} and the \emph{cloud confidence test}, i.e., if

 If any of the test fails, the input $x$ is forwarded to a human expert.

-{Denote as $\phi=[\epsilon, \lambda]$ the thresholds parameterizing the routing decisions (\ref{eq:kt_edge})--(\ref{eq:t_cloud}).} Overall, using (\ref{eq:kt_edge})--(\ref{eq:t_cloud}), the output of the edge-cloud-expert decision process is given by where with $\mathds{1}(\text{true})=1$ and $\mathds{1}(\text{false})=0$, equals 1 if the system decision is produced at the edge, and equals 1 if the decision is produced at the cloud.
+{Denote as $\phi=[\epsilon, \lambda]$ the thresholds parameterizing the routing decisions (\ref{eq:kt_edge})--(\ref{eq:t_cloud}).} Overall, using (\ref{eq:kt_edge})--(\ref{eq:t_cloud}), the output of the edge-cloud-expert decision process is given by where with $\mathds{1}(\text{true})=1$ and $\mathds{1}(\text{false})=0$, equals 1 if the system decision is produced at the edge, and